Still thinking of applying to the $1,000 Wasserman Center Internship Grant, but have some questions? Not to worry, see below!

 You may now reapply with the correct documents.

 Yes, you may apply as long as both internships meet the eligibility requirements.
-You should submit an application (make sure you list both internships and the number of hours and weeks you spend at each) and two Supervisor Authorization forms (one from each supervisor).
+When submitting the student form you must list both internships and the number of hours and weeks you spend at each organization.

 In general, decisions are made one month after the deadline.
 Checks are mailed approximately 10-14 business days after decisions are made.
 For international students, it typically takes 4-6 weeks for the university to process checks after all tax forms are completed.